-(E) No person who has been convicted of or pleaded guilty to a prohibited offense listed in division (A)(8) or (A)(9) of section 109.572 or division (A)(1) of section 5104.09 of the Revised Code shall be employed in any capacity in or own or operate a child care center unless the person meets the standards for rehabilitation in this rule.
+(E) No person who has been convicted of or pleaded guilty to a prohibited offense listed in division (A)(5) of section 109.572 of the Revised Code shall be employed in any capacity in or own or operate a child care center unless the person meets the standards for rehabilitation in this rule.

 (F) Criminal records check.

-(1) Child care centers shall submit fingerprints according to the requirements of the bureau of criminal identification and investigation (BCII).
-Information on how to obtain a criminal records check can be found at http://www.ohioattorneygeneral.gov/Services/Business/WebCheck.
+(1) Child care centers shall submit fingerprints according to the requirements of the bureau of criminal investigation BCI.
+Information on how to obtain a criminal records check can be found at http://www.ohioattorneygeneral.gov/Services/Business/WebCheck/Webcheck-Community-Listing.

-(3) Each center shall pay to BCII the prescribed fee for each requested criminal records check.
+(2) Each center shall pay to BCI the prescribed fee for each requested criminal records check.
 If the center chooses to charge an employee, the center shall notify the employee in writing of the amount of the fee, and the procedure for reimbursement of the fee to the center.

-(6) A conviction of or a plea of guilty to an offense listed in division (A)(8) or (A)(9) of section 109.572 or division (A)(1) of section 5104.09 of the Revised Code shall not prevent the hiring of an employee or the issuance of a provisional license if the owner, administrator or employee provides evidence that he or she has been granted an unconditional pardon for the offense pursuant to Chapter 2967. of the Revised Code or the conviction or guilty plea has been set aside pursuant to law.
+(5) A conviction of or a plea of guilty to an offense listed in division (A)(5) of section 109.572 of the Revised Code shall not prevent the hiring of an employee or the issuance of a provisional license if the owner, administrator or employee provides evidence that he or she has been granted an unconditional pardon for the offense pursuant to Chapter 2967. of the Revised Code or the conviction or guilty plea has been set aside pursuant to law.
 For purposes of this rule, "unconditional pardon" includes a conditional pardon when all conditions have been performed or have transpired.

 (G) Before the issuance of an initial provisional license, owners and administrators shall complete a criminal records check and ODJFS shall review and approve the results.

-(1) ) The results of the BCII and Federal bureau of investigation (FBI) criminal records checks shall be sent to ODJFS.
+(1) The results of the BCI and federal bureau of investigation (FBI) criminal records checks shall be sent to ODJFS.
 These criminal records checks shall be repeated and submitted to ODJFS every four years thereafter.

 (2) A criminal records check shall not be required when an initial application is needed solely because the center has changed location.

-(3) The initial license application shall be denied or the license revocation process shall begin, if ODJFS receives a criminal records report verifying that an owner or administrator has a conviction under division (A)(8) or (A)(9) of section 109.572 or division (A)(1) of section 5104.09 of the Revised Code unless ODJFS determines that the person meets the standards for rehabilitation in this rule.
+(3) The initial license application shall be denied or the license revocation process shall begin, if ODJFS receives a criminal records report verifying that an owner or administrator has a conviction under division (A)(5) of section 109.572 of the Revised Code unless ODJFS determines that the person meets the standards for rehabilitation in this rule.